Welcome toSan Vicente Park

 Recent Updates and Road Diet

 In 2022, DOT implemented part of their intent to convert a lane of traffic along San Vicente from Olympic to La Brea to become a protected bicycle lane.
 Their traffic study showed little difference in travel times for the area, as the travel lanes in each direction decreased from 3 to 2.
 Already, the slower traffic and more narrow road have improved the visual quality of the street, and impressed upon stakeholders the value of alternate public uses of urban space.
+San Vicente Park creates an opportunity to move these bicycle lanes into the center of the public space conversion, creating safer travel for both vehicles and alternatives.

 The planted medians along San Vicente Boulevard in the Carthay Circle Neighborhood are inaccessible